cqb13/ti-tools/wiki/Home.md

     decode - Converts 8xp/82p/83p to txt
-        input         <INPUT>                       (required) The input path to an 8xp/82p/83p file -o            --output       <OUTPUT>                  The output path to a txt file -d            --display-mode <DISPLAY_MODE>            The characters to translate the tokens to [pretty, accessible, ti] | Default: accessible
+        input         <INPUT>                       (required) The input path to an 8xp/82p/83p file -o            --output       <OUTPUT>                  The output path to a txt or json file -d            --display-mode <DISPLAY_MODE>            The characters to translate the tokens to [pretty, accessible, ti] | Default: accessible
         -c            --content                                Display the content of the input file -p            --preview                                Display the decoded output
         -m            --mass                                   Changes input required from file to directory for mass file decoding

     encode - Converts txt to 8xp
-        input         <INPUT>                       (required) The input path to an txt file -o            --output       <OUTPUT>                  The output path to an 8xp/82p/83p file -e            --encode-mode  <ENCODE_MODE>             The mode used to parse tokens [min, max, smart] | Default: smart
+        input         <INPUT>                       (required) The input path to a txt or json file -o            --output       <OUTPUT>                  The output path to an 8xp/82p/83p file -e            --encode-mode  <ENCODE_MODE>             The mode used to parse tokens [min, max, smart] | Default: smart
         -c            --content                                Display the content of the input file